okfn/opendefinition/ofd/index.markdown

 These improvement ideas mainly come from conversations on the [discussion list](https://lists.okfn.org/pipermail/od-discuss/).

 #### Open Format Specification

 An open format specification *should* be:
 - defined through a fair, transparent and collaborative process.
 - freely redistributable (although the document may be under a license that doesn’t allow changes to the specification document).
 - Software language independent so software implementors can use the programming language of their choice.

 #### Retain all original detail

 The **work** *should* be published in a lossless and uncompressed open format so all the original detail is retained.

 #### A common resource for tools to reference

 Tools like the [Open Data Census](http://census.okfn.org/) and [Open Data Certificates](https://certificates.theodi.org/) test to see if data is published using an open format.
 This [improvement idea](http://opendefinition.org/licenses/) seeks to harmonise the definition of the Open Format for data so that tools could all point to the Open Definition, in the same way the tools currently point to it for a definition of an open licence and a list of [conformant licenses](http://opendefinition.org/licenses/).

 ## 6. Resources

-Do you have another resource you’d like added below? <a href=“#contribute”>Make the list better</a>.
+Do you have another resource you’d like added below?
+Make the list better.

 #### Alternative definitions and views

 These links provide some alternate perspectives on open formats:
 - [Open Format](http://en.wikipedia.org/wiki/Open_format) on Wikipedia.
 - [An emerging understanding of Open Standards](http://blogs.fsfe.org/greve/?p=160) on Freedom bits.
 - [Open Data Usability Index](http://goo.gl/xGpLIs) - Herb Lainchbury.
 Interesting perspective of the degree of readability of data - digital, parse-able, open, and structured.

 #### Lists of Open Formats

 These lists of open formats have not been assessed as being conformant with the Open Definition:
 - AusGOAL [Open Formats](http://www.ausgoal.gov.au/open-formats) -  Examples of open formats by media type.
 - Snowdrift [FLO Formats and Repositories](https://snowdrift.coop/p/snowdrift/w/en/formats-repositories) - Free and open file formats and online repositories for Free/Libre/Open works.